-Before descending a steep or long grade when towing a trailer, reduce speed and shift into a lower gear to control vehicle speed.
+Before descending a steep or long grade when ving a trailer reduce speed and shift into a TRAILER V towing a trailer, reduce speed and shift into a lower gear to control vehicle speed.
 Avoid prolonged or frequent application of brakes which could cause overheating and brake failure.